Short and sharp.

 Those providers can see standard request metadata (your IP, the path you fetched).
 We can’t — those calls don’t pass through us.

-The AI Inbox widget asks Anthropic’s Claude to summarize your PRs, issues, and email previews.
-To do that, the relevant titles and snippets are sent over at request time.
-No training on your data, no persistence of requests, and the widget is opt-in — turn it off and the rest of Butter is unaffected.
+The AI Inbox widget asks OpenAI’s GPT models to triage your open PRs and Linear issues.
+Free accounts get one successful triage per 24-hour rolling window; Pro accounts are unlimited.
+To run the triage, the titles, identifiers, and small bits of metadata (state, priority, timestamps) are sent at request time — never the full diffs, never the full issue body, and never your tokens.
+No training on your data, no persistence of requests, and the widget is opt-in.
+Turn it off and the rest of butter is unaffected.

 Analytics & marketing